TzviPM/lizzyb/README.md

-# Lizzy
+# LizzyB

-> Lizzy makes my life better!
+> LizzyB makes my life better!

 This project was generated using [Nx](https://nx.dev).